fleetdm/fleet/docs/Contributing/Testing.md

 ### Network tests

 A few tests require network access as they make requests to external hosts.
-Given that the network is unreliable may not be available, and those hosts may also not be unavailable, those tests are skipped by default.
+Given that the network is unreliable and may not be available.
+Those hosts may also be unavailable so these tests are skipped by default.
 They are opt-in via the `NETWORK_TEST` environment variable.
 To run them:

 ```
 NETWORK_TEST=1 make test-go